The evolution of NZAOC ammunition responsibilities 1939-1945

 • Alexandra – 9

-The increase of Ordnance Depot Establishments
+The increase in Ordnance Depot Establishments

 As of 22 July 1942, the approved establishment of the NZAOC Depots was 435, consisting of 18 Officers, 47 other ranks and 370 civilians.
 Approval was granted on 8 August 1942 to increase and fully militarise the establishment of the NZAOC.
 The increase in the establishment was required to provide adequate staff for the four Ordnance Depots, with an ability to surge personnel into Advanced Ordnance Depots at Whangarei and Blenheim in support of the Home Defence Divisions.
 The authorised establishment for NZAOC Depots (including Ammunition Sections), was increased to be a fully militarised establishment of 1049 Officers and Other Ranks.[19]